PFH is an acronym used in the audiobook and voice-over industries.

-What does it take to create a ‘finished’ hour of audio anyway?
+How long to create a 'finished' hour of audio?

 Creating one finished hour of audio is not going to take one hour of work for the narrator.
 An accomplished narrator can probably record around 20 minutes of audio in one hour in the studio.